 Like your themes and plugins, failed to choose correct commenting system for your site will result in spending lot of time in moderation.
 Though it really depends on your need to choose default WordPress commenting or any specific plugin, ensure to install and activate Akismet spam protection.
 Also disable comments for pages like contact us, thank you page, newsletter page, etc.

 8. Not Installing Updates

-Beginners generally do not understand the importance of keeping plugins, theme and WordPress installation up to date.
-Ensure to install latest plugins, theme and WordPress installation, keeping your site’s resources up to date is as important as building your site.
+Beginners generally do not understand the importance of keeping plugins, themes and WordPress installation up to date.
+Ensure to install latest plugins, themes and WordPress installation, keeping your site’s resources up to date is as important as building your site.
 This is not only required for proper functioning of your site but also to avoid someone hacking your site.
 Outdated WordPress version is more prone to hacker’s attack thus spoiling all hard work you invested on your site.

 9. Not Following Simple Security Rules

 Hackers mainly attempt to login to your site by guessing the password.
 Beginners generally keep the same password as the site name and makes the hackers work easy.
 Ensure to have strong passwords for your database, FTP account and site login.
 At any case do not use “admin” as username for login to admin panel.

 Remove new user registration button from the login screen easily by disabling the option “Anyone Can Register” under “Settings > General“.
 This will avoid anonymous users registering your site without your approval.
 You can also use plugins to disable login from an IP when multiple login attempts are failed.

 Also, ensure appropriate role assignment for new users to avoid someone getting admin access and delete or modify your content.